 For Dorsal displacement of the soft palate it is first necessary to identify the contributing causes and treat them medically.
 We move to surgical treatment if the medical treatment does not work.

-laryngeal hemiplegia is considered as a fatal flaw.
+Laryngeal hemiplegia is considered as a fatal flaw in France.
 That is to say that the buyer can claim the cancellation of the sale or reimbursement of part of the horse .
-However, it must act within ten days after the delivery of the horse (Article R213-5 of the Rural Code).
+However, it must act within ten days after the delivery of the horse.
 Within this period, it is advisable to call on a lawyer who will refer the matter to the District Court to request the appointment of an expert.

 To avoid this kind of pitfall, a purchase visit is recommended.